Charlotte Cultural Sites

 One of Four Sculptures at The Square

-DESCRIPTION: An African-American railroad builder is honored as part of the city’s importance as a transportation center.
+DESCRIPTION: An African-American railroad builder is honored as part of the city’s historic importance as a transportation center.

 ADDRESS: Trade at Tryon Streets, Charlotte, NC MAP